 It is not what you know, it’s what you do consistently.Tony Robbins

 Our daily habits, behaviours and choices ultimately shape our life.
 Changing our personal habits is often tough as there are plenty of distractions that can lead us of the way and right back to our old ways.
-Even though most know what is that they want to change about themselves – unhelpful personal habits, unhealthy eating habits or unproductive working patterns, very few resolve to take the necessary steps to incorporate helpful habits into their life and stick with those changes.
 We want to be consistent with our workouts, but struggle to make it.
 We know we should eat healthy, read more, work more, but can’t seem to find the motivation to get it done.
 We all like to achieve our personal or professional goals, but still procrastinate on them.
+Even though most know what it is that they want to change about themselves be it unhelpful personal or eating habits or unproductive working patterns, very few resolve to take the necessary steps to incorporate helpful habits into their life and stick with those changes.

-Many of us start the year with a natural renewed enthusiasm and make new resolutions to change some of our old habits and set new goals.
-There are some who always disagree and don’t really believe in resolutions but whether a bad habit you want to break or a goal you aspire to achieve, new year is the prefect time to start working on your gaols.
+Most of us start the year with a natural renewed enthusiasm and make new resolutions to change some of our old patterns, yet there are some who always disagree and don’t really believe in resolutions.
+But in fact, whether a bad habit you want to break or a goal you aspire to achieve, resolving to work on your goals is always helpful and new year is the prefect time to start working on those changes you want to make.
 According to a psychological study conducted between two groups of people who were interested in making personal changes, the first group made new year resolutions where the second made no such resolutions but were still interested in pursuing positive personal growth.
 Over the next six months, researchers found that resolvers had higher rate of success than the non-resolvers.
 This is because our minds have the ability to create any mental state we impose upon it.
-So, resolvers could imply more cognitive behavioural processes in congruent with their resolve to persevere and could stick with their goals longer than the non-resolvers.
+Resolving strengthens and creates more cognitive behavioural processes in congruent with our resolve to persevere.
+So, resolvers stick with their goals longer than the non-resolvers.

 What makes Habit change difficult